ian-weisser/asknot/README.md

     sudo ln -s asknot/wordpress_theme /var/www/html/wordpress/wp-content/themes/
 ```
 - Create a header file 'style.css' to match your desired parent theme name and version
 - As a child theme, Wordpress will automatically load functions.php.
+- Wordpress includes it's own jQuery.js.
+The version of jQuery included with this software is not used, and can be safely removed.
 - Rename `index.html` to `guidance_wizard.php`.
 Edit the file to remove the HTML header and footer (ther are comments in the file showing you what to remove).
 - Create a custom page template.
 Anywhere in the body of the template, place this code:
 ```